MaDHouSe79/mh-aimedic/README.md

 but it wil cost them huge money to use 😁

 ## How To Use
-- type /aimedic
+- type /aimedic and you will get a phone notification.
-- Players get an email on there phone.

 ## Install